victorpauldelacruz/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 Files

-CodeBook.md a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data
+'CodeBook.md' a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data

-run_analysis.R contains all 5 steps, which were described in Peer-graded Assignment:
+'run_analysis.R' contains all 5 steps, which were described in Peer-graded Assignment:

 Merges the training and the test sets to create one data set.
 Extracts only the measurements on the mean and standard deviation for each measurement.